Drawing Materials: Handy Tools for Sketching

 We all were introduced to the eraser with our first pencil.
 After that pencil met the paper and we realized we could flip the pencil, rub and remove the mark we made, things felt safer.
 We had a way to obliterate wayward lettering and “bad” drawings of one sort or the other.

 You learned that all erasers don’t work the same.
-You learn that you can’t really remove really dark lines or ink that well without damaging the paper.
+You learned that you can’t really remove really dark lines or ink that well without damaging the paper.

 Testing was done on 100% cotton bond paper using an Ebony Pencil for the tones on the top and an Extra Soft charcoal pencil for the blended bottom tones.
 On the left you can see the amount of debris each eraser leaves behind as you erase.
-Once brushed off (on the right) you can see each erasers effectiveness in cleaning and defining an edge in your drawing.
+Once brushed off (pictured just above), you can see each eraser’s effectiveness in cleaning and defining an edge in your drawing.

-Remember that over time any area of the paper that was erased may slightly gray due to the mild abrasive and slightly high ph qualities of most erasers.
+Remember that over time, any area of the paper that was erased may slightly gray due to the mild abrasive and slightly acidic qualities of most erasers.
 The overall brightness of the areas will be affected with age also.